CodeCargo logo

 • Repos must be accessible by the authenticated user

-• Self-service workflows must live within these linked repositories
+• Self-Service Workflows must live within these linked repositories

 This mapping defines the scope of what your project can see and act upon.